vaaroncarrasco/APEX-QA/README.md

 Fixed the searchBar test with the test-retry feature.

 ## Tests failing on purpose
-Home -> Typo in href
+1. Home:Typo in href
-SearchBar -> double space input renders a different page
+2. SearchBar: double space input renders a different page